North Korea says its latest submarine can launch nuclear weapons, but there are doubts

 Still, it would take considerable time, resources and technological improvements for the heavily sanctioned nation to build a fleet of at least several submarines that could travel quietly and execute attacks reliably, analysts say.

+The images, taken just before 8 a.m. local time Thursday by Planet Labs PBC, showed the submarine alongside a dock.
+The submarine appeared to bear the red-white-and-blue bunting seen in photographs released by North Korean state media on Friday.
+Other details of the state-released photographs matched known features surrounding the facility.

+The submarine still appeared to be at port Friday morning, according to other images taken by Planet.
+The James Martin Center for Nonproliferation Studies first identified the submarine’s location.

-In speeches at the vessel’s launching ceremony on Wednesday and an onboard inspection on Thursday at a military shipyard, Kim expressed satisfaction that the country has acquired its own nuclear attack submarine to counter the advanced naval assets of the U.S., KCNA said.
+In speeches at the vessel’s launching ceremony Wednesday and an onboard inspection Thursday, Kim expressed satisfaction that the country has acquired its own nuclear attack submarine to counter the advanced naval assets of the U.S., KCNA said.
 In July, the U.S. docked a nuclear-capable ballistic missile submarine in South Korea for the first time since the 1980s.

 Kim said the country is also pursuing a nuclear-propelled submarine and plans to remodel its existing submarines and surface vessels so they can handle nuclear weapons, describing the building of a nuclear-capable army as an “urgent task.”